TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/19 - Psalms/Psalms 71/Psalms 71.1.md

 ---

-In thee, O Jehovah, do I take refuge: Let me never be put to shame.
+In you, Yahweh, I take refuge.
+Never let me be disappointed.